Augusta, Waterville area bridge, cribbage results

 Augusta Bridge Club

-AUGUSTA — Augusta duplicate bridge club winners for Wednesday were Jan and Vern Arey, Fred Letourneau and Jeanine Kivus, Patricia Damon and Diane Bishop, and Audrey and Carroll Harding.
+AUGUSTA — Augusta duplicate bridge club winners for Wednesday were Jan and Vern Arey, Paul Mitnik and Paul Sherman placed second, Ken Harvey and Kathleen Burden placed third, and Mike Quinn and Fred Letourneau placed fourth.

-Winners on Thursday were Les Buzzell and Paul Sherman, Debby Gardner and Paul Mitnik, and David Offer and Ben Lund,
+Winners on Thursday were Les Buzzell and Fred Letourneau, Janet Arey and David Offer placed second, Tony Frates and Nancy Lenfest placed third, and Patricia Damon and Norma Blazer placed fourth.

 The club meets at 1 p.m.
 Wednesdays at Granite Hill Estates, 60 Balsam Drive, Hallowell, and 6:30 p.m.
 Thursdays at Kennebec Plaza, 20 Willow St., Augusta.
 All are welcome; a partner is guaranteed.
 For more information, call 485-2530.